JoodasCode/hopium-prayer-app/docs/user_state_management.md

 - Implement the `EmptyState` component across all pages
 - Design skeleton loaders for data-dependent components

-### Backend
+### Backend with Supabase

-- Store user onboarding status and progress
+- Store user onboarding status and progress in the `users` table (`onboarding_completed` field)
-- Track feature discovery and usage
+- Track feature discovery and usage through the `app_analytics` table
-- Implement data thresholds for experience transitions
+- Implement data thresholds for experience transitions using Supabase Row Level Security (RLS) policies
+- Use Supabase Auth for user authentication and session management
+- Leverage Supabase Realtime for live updates to prayer tracking

 ### Testing